-A scholar whose research has explored immigrant workers' rights, work-family policy, and gender theory, Keith Cunningham-Parmeter focuses his writing on emerging theories of employment discrimination.
+A scholar whose research has explored work-family policy, gender theory, and contingent workers' rights, Keith Cunningham-Parmeter focuses his writing on emerging theories of employment discrimination.
 Prior to joining the law faculty at Willamette University in 2006, he represented migrant farmworkers as a Skadden Fellow with the Oregon Law Center.
-His work there placed special emphasis on issues related to occupational health and workplace discrimination.
-Professor Cunningham-Parmeter was lead counsel in a wage and hour class action brought on behalf of food processing employees, which resulted in the largest judgment to date for agricultural workers in Oregon.
+While there, Professor Cunningham-Parmeter was lead counsel in a wage and hour class action brought on behalf of food processing employees, which resulted in the largest judgment to date for agricultural workers in Oregon.

-Professor Cunningham-Parmeter received the Jerry E. Hudson Award for excellence in teaching and leadership, and Willamette law students have previously voted him Professor of the Year.
+Professor Cunningham-Parmeter received the Robert L. Misner Award for Excellence in Faculty Scholarship and the Jerry E. Hudson Award for Excellence in Teaching and Leadership.
+Willamette law students have previously selected Professor Cunningham-Parmeter as Professor of the Year.
 His publications have appeared in leading law journals and have been cited in the Yale Law Journal, the Stanford Law Review, the Harvard Law Review, the Columbia Law Review, and by Justice Ruth Bader Ginsburg.

-- J.D.
-Stanford University, with distinction, Order of the Coif
+- JD, Stanford University, with distinction, Order of the Coif (top ten percent)

 Legal Academic Writing